 OSU-OKC Concurrent Enrollment Update

-In alignment with guidance from the Oklahoma State Regents for Higher Education in response to the ongoing COVID-19 crisis, OSU-OKC will be implementing the following interim guidelines for the remainder of the Summer 2020 and Fall 2020 admission cycles.
+In alignment with guidance from the Oklahoma State Regents for Higher Education in response to the ongoing COVID-19 crisis, OSU-OKC will be implementing the following interim guidelines for the remainder of the 2020-2021 Academic Year.

 Admission and Placement